Locations:

 Ketogenic Diet (Keto Diet) for Epilepsy

-The ketogenic diet is a way of treating patients with unmanaged epilepsy.
-The diet — high in fats and low in carbs — works by changing how the brain gets energy to function.
-Although not well understood, this diet has successfully reduced seizures in many patients.
+The ketogenic diet is a way of managing treatment-resistant epilepsy.
+The keto diet — high in fats and low in carbs — works by changing how your brain gets energy to function.
+Although not well understood, this diet has successfully reduced seizures in many people.

 Overview